centre-for-humanities-computing/Semantic-Kernel/README.md

 # Semantic Kernel - Visualization of Neural Concept Graphs #

 Semantic kernel trains neural embeddings of a plain text data set either as vanilla texts or tabular data, and generate a conceptual graph based on a query list.
-The graph is hierarchical such that the first level are the $m$ strongest associated terms with the query list (displayed in caps), and the second level is the $n$ strongest associated terms with the first level.
+The graph is hierarchical such that the first level consists of the $m$ strongest associated terms with the query list (displayed in caps), and the second level consists of the $n$ strongest associated terms with the first level.

 ## Getting Started